BioKIC/symbiota-docs/content/editor/links/_index.en.md

 1. Click the plus sign icon in the Associated Occurrences box to add a new link.
 2. Enter the scientific name of the taxon that has a relationship with your occurrence.
 3. Complete steps 7-10 as above.

+### Linking an occurrence to a checklist
+1. In the **Checklist Voucher Linkages** box of the Linked Resources tab, select the checklist to which you would like to link you occurrence from the dropdown menu.
+Note that you will only see checklists for which you have editor or administrator permissions.

+{{< notice note >}}
+  To batch link vouchers to a checklist, see the [Adding Vouchers to Checklist page](https://biokic.github.io/symbiota-docs/user/checklist/voucher/).
+{{</ notice >}}

+### Linking an occurrence to a duplicate specimen
+There are several ways to link an occurrence to duplicate specimens.
+You can:
+* In the Linked Resource tab of the occurrence editor, click the Search for Records to Link button in the **Specimen Duplicates** box.
+This will open a search window that you can use to identify and link duplicate specimens.
+You can search according to collector name, collector number, date, catalog number, or occid (SymbiotaID) using this tool.
+* In the main Occurrence Data tab of the occurrence editor, click the Duplicates button.
+This will search the portal for occurrences with the same collector last name, number, and date.
+If a potential identical duplicate is identified, you can check the box next to Link as Duplicate, then click Transfer All Fields or Transfer to Empty Fields Only to initiate the link.
+This will also transfer any data from that duplicate into your specimen record.
+Newly transferred data will be highlighted in blue.
+* Batch link records to their duplicates using the [Duplicate Clustering tool](https://biokic.github.io/symbiota-docs/coll_manager/dup).

+### Linking an occurrence to a genetic resource
+In the **Genetic Resources** box of the Linked Resources tab, enter information about the genetic sequence associated with your occurrence in the provided fields.
+Be sure to provide a URL to the sequence.
+Here is an example for a URL from GenBank: [https://www.ncbi.nlm.nih.gov/nuccore/BV165924.1](https://www.ncbi.nlm.nih.gov/nuccore/BV165924.1).